-The ETSI EN 319 403 scheme for certification of CSPs lays down the requirement that Certification Bodies have to have been accredited by the Accreditation Council (RvA) to test compliance with standard ISO 17065 [8].
+The ETSI EN 319 403 scheme for certification of TSPs lays down the requirement that Certification Bodies have to have been accredited by the Accreditation Council (RvA) to test compliance with standard ISO 17065 [8].
 This is the compulsory standard under ISO when certifying products and services.
 The term of validity of an accreditation is four years.
 To determine whether, during the period of 4 years, the CB fulfils the standard ISO 17065, the Accreditation Council performs annual audits of the CB.
 After four years, the CB has to be reaccredited.

 It is expected that accredited Certification Bodies perform certification in a trustworthy and professional manner.
 To guarantee this, requirements are laid down in the ETSI EN 319 403 scheme which the CB and specifically the audit team and the team members have to fulfil.
-As a CSP within the PKI for the government has to be certified against ETSI EN 319 403, a CB therefore has to fulfil the quality requirements laid down in the ETSI EN 319 403 scheme.
+As a TSP within the PKI for the government has to be certified against ETSI EN 319 403, a CB therefore has to fulfil the quality requirements laid down in the ETSI EN 319 403 scheme.
 Within the PKI for the government, no additional quality requirements are laid down for Certification Bodies.

-Appointment of Certification Body by the Minister of Economic Affairs, Agriculture and Innovation certification organizations for electronic signatures)" dated 6 May 2003 (WJZ/03/02264), the requirements have been laid down for appointment of a CB by the Minister of EL&I. When an accredited CB is appointed by the Minister of EL&I, the registration with ACM is simplified.
-The Electronic Signatures Act states that in this case it is sufficient for the CSP to submit the ETSI EN 319 403 certificate.
-In all other cases, the CSP has to submit a completed questionnaire and documents which show that the legal requirements have been fulfilled.
+Appointment of Certification Body by the Minister of Economic Affairs, Agriculture and Innovation have been laid down for appointment of a CB by the Minister of EL&I. When an accredited CB is appointed by the Minister of EL&I, the registration with ACM is simplified.
+The Electronic Signatures Act states that in this case it is sufficient for the TSP to submit the ETSI EN 319 403 certificate.
+In all other cases, the TSP has to submit a completed questionnaire and documents which show that the legal requirements have been fulfilled.

 In addition to the accreditation of a CB by the Accreditation Council, a CB can also be appointed by the Minister of Economic Affairs, Agriculture and Innovation (EL&I).
-In the "beleidsregel aanwijzing certificatieorganisaties electronische handtekening (policy rule regarding the appointment of
+In the "Besluit elektronische handtekening (policy rule regarding electronic signatures)" dated 8 May 2003, the requirements

-- 2.2.3 Unqualified audit opinion for PKIo requirements PKI for the government As outlined in paragraph 2.2.1, the CSP has to have an unqualified audit opinion to demonstrate that the PKIo requirements are fulfilled.
+- 2.2.3 Unqualified audit opinion for PKIo requirements PKI for the government As outlined in paragraph 2.2.1, the TSP has to have an unqualified audit opinion to demonstrate that the PKIo requirements are fulfilled.
 As there is no certification scheme for the PKIo requirements, a CB can logically not be accredited by the Accreditation Council to test and certify against the PKIo requirements.
 To be able to issue an unqualified audit opinion concerning the PKIo requirements, a CB must, however, fulfil the same quality requirements as those stipulated for ETSI EN 319 403 certification.
 The depth and the method of execution of the audit for this unqualified audit opinion have to be comparable to those of the certification investigation for the ETSI EN 319 403 certification.
 In part 3 of the PoR, the PKIo requirements can be recognized by the marking [PKIo].
-A CSP that issues certificates under a specific domain must comply with the PKIoverheid requirements of the domain in question. - 2.2.4 Expansion of the CSP services to issue services certificates and/or autonomous device certificates and/or EV SSL certificates
+A TSP that issues certificates under a specific domain must comply with the PKIoverheid requirements of the domain in question. - 2.2.4 Expansion of the TSP services to issue services certificates and/or autonomous device certificates and/or EV SSL certificates